 a.)
 Are you looking to earn a maximum number of miles, and use them for “free” flights ?

 “Free” because no flights are really for free.
-If you use your miles for an award flight you have to pay taxes.
-These taxes can be very low but for some programs they are high, too high.
+Keep in mind that when using your miles for an award flight, you’ll still need to pay taxes.
+While these taxes can be relatively low for some programs, they can be quite high for others.

 b.)
 Are you looking to achieve a status at a Frequent Flyer program?